-Once a settlement agreement has been signed an employee waives their rights to take their employer to court, make an employment tribunal claim or any other type of claim listed in the settlement agreement.
+Once a settlement agreement has been signed, the employee waives their rights to take their employer to court, make an employment tribunal claim or any other type of claim listed in the settlement agreement.

-Why use Rotheras Employment Solicitors for your Settlement Agreement?
+Why use Rotheras Solicitors for your Settlement Agreement?

-How we can help you with a Settlement Agreement?
+How Rotheras can help you with a Settlement Agreement?

-- We understand that in some cases you may need to sign a settlement agreement within a short space of time, so we will work promptly to arrange an appointment and go through the agreement with you
+- We understand that in some cases you may need to sign a settlement agreement within a short space of time, so we will work promptly to arrange a face to face appointment and go through the agreement with you

 - If your settlement agreement also includes a share purchase agreement, then where required we can work alongside our commercial team to ensure you receive separate specialist advice